 Another California death row inmate dies; Virus suspected

+The exact cause of his death was under investigation but appeared to be COVID-19-related, prison officials said.

-Hawkins was the sixth death row prisoner and the 11th overall at San Quentin to die from confirmed or suspected COVID-19 infections.
+Ashmus was the seventh death row prisoner and the 12th overall at San Quentin to die from confirmed or suspected COVID-19 infections.

-Hawkins was sentenced to death in Sacramento County in 1990 for shooting two men in 1987.
-John Hedlund, a disabled former lumberyard worker, was shot and dumped on a road in Galt after Hawkins spotted him at a bar, while Alfonzo Hicks Jr. was a Rancho Cordova convenience store customer who was killed in a robbery days later that also wounded the store manager.
+Ashmus was sent to death row in 1986. convicted of raping 7-year-old Marcella Davis, who had biked to a Sacramento park in May 1984.
+The girl also was sodomized before plastic bags, cellophane and the girl’s own shorts were shoved down her throat, prosecutors said.

-There have been more than 6,500 confirmed COVID-19 cases among inmates in the state prison system, including more than 1,000 in the past two weeks, and 37 people have died, according to state figures.
+There have been nearly 7,000 confirmed COVID-19 cases among inmates in the state prison system, including more than 2,000 active cases and 39 confirmed deaths, according to state figures.

 Dozens of inmates are hospitalized, some of them in intensive care.